19 Formative Assessment Examples To Enhance Teaching and Learning

 These measures may be a useful reflection of students’ confidence but they are not an accurate reflection of learning and they provide no insight into what part of the learning process has been unsuccessful.

-Formative assessments should provide useful information that can be used by a teacher or a student to improve learning; if this is not the case, it is not an example of formative assessment.
+Formative assessments should provide useful information that can be used to implement differentiation in teaching to improve student learning.
+If this is not the case, it is not an example of formative assessment.

 You may also be interested in: